open-telemetry/opentelemetry-cpp/DEPRECATED.md

 * with zpages, data is only available locally (in process)
 * with other exporters, data is available externally (not in process)

-Our assessment is that the zpages implementation, is no longer in use, and can be removed.
+Our assessment is that the zpages implementation is no longer in use, and can be removed.

 If that assessment is incorrect (i.e., if you own a project that depends